11 personal development strategies that really work

 1. Set goals

 First and foremost, set goals and clear objectives.
-Identify and make note of want you and your team need to achieve, then use this a benchmark and measure of success.
-Setting great goals will help; make sure your goal is specific, measurable, achievable, realistic and time-based.
+Identify and make note of want you and your team need to achieve, then use this as a benchmark and measure of success.
+Setting SMART goals will help; make sure your goal is specific, measurable, achievable, realistic and time-based.

 2. Write it down

-Commit an action to paper (or a digital to-do list) in the moment.
+Commit to recording your objectives somewhere you can easily access them & track progress.
 Performance management systems - such as Breathe's one-to-one and performance review feature can help keep you on track for personal development targets.
+There's also a handy deliverables feature that can be used to break down bigger objectives to make the task easier to manage,

+Everyone has a different learning style - so try and work out what yours is (or what those of your team are) if you don't already know it.
 If you've done something in a certain way before and it helped you improve, then use that tactic again.
-It’s no good buying umpteen self-help books if you know that you respond better to learning through training courses.
+It’s no good buying self-help books if you know that you respond better to learning through training courses, or chatting something through with someone.

 4. Start small